anastassiavybornova/learn-python/README.md

     <img src="./images/mastermind.jpeg" alt="Playing Mastermind" width=100%>
 </p>

-My initial motivation to learn Python was to build a program that would play Mastermind with me.
+Anastassia's obsession: my initial motivation to learn Python was to build a program that would play Mastermind with me.
 What is yours?

 # Want to learn Python?
 Great idea!